Jadout7/DesignPatterns/README.md

 suppliers, whenever there are changes in the stock levels of certain car models.
 We can implement the Observer pattern to achieve this.

-In Pseudo-Code: Create a `CarStockSubject` interface that maintains the stock levels of car models.
+In Pseudo-Code: Create a `CarStockObserver` interface that maintains the stock levels of car models.
 Then, create classes like `CarModelStockManager` that implement this interface and manages the stock levels of different car models.
-The `CarStockSubject` also maintains a list of observers such as suppliers and notifies them whenever there are changes in the stock levels.
+The `CarStockObserver` also maintains a list of observers such as suppliers and notifies them whenever there are changes in the stock levels.

 _______________________________________________________